Skip to Content

 Herbs that are grown (partially) for their seeds, like cilantro or dill, can be harvested once the seed heads have turned dry and crispy.

-Pro Tip: If you need a lot of an herb at once, don’t worry.
+Tip: If you need a lot of an herb at once, don’t worry.
 You can remove one-third or up to half of many species at once without any ill effect.

 Troubleshooting Common Problems

-As mentioned, growing your own balcony herb garden isn’t considered difficult.
+Growing your own balcony herb garden isn’t considered difficult.
 However, what you do need to keep in mind is that you’ll almost inevitably run into some type of issue at some point.
-It’s just part of gardening and working with things that are alive.
-I try to consider it a learning opportunity rather than a setback. 🙂

 Bugs

-Yep, aphids, mealybugs and other crawly things are mighty good at finding plants to infest, even in the city.
+Yep, aphids, mealybugs, and other crawly things are mighty good at finding plants to infest, even in the city.
 You can combat them by regular inspection of the leaves and then taking quick action.
-Insecticidal soaps or home remedies like a mix of water and dish soap will do wonders with most small bugs.

 Wind

 Wind is probably one of the biggest problems for balcony gardens.
-Balconies can often be pretty exposed to the elements and don’t benefit from surrounding tree cover or cover crops like in the garden.
+Balconies can often be exposed to the elements and don’t benefit from surrounding tree cover or cover crops like in the garden.

-Wind will dry your plants out quicker than lack of water and the stress it causes can be very detrimental.
+Tip: Wind will dry your plants out quicker than lack of water and the stress it causes can be very detrimental.
 The most fragile plants are best grown against one of the balcony walls.

-You can also reduce the soil level in the pots a bit to create a small “wall”, use protective wire cages or grow stronger plants in front of weaker ones to break the wind.
+You can also reduce the soil level in the pots a bit to create a small “wall”, use protective wire cages, or grow stronger plants in front of weaker ones to break the wind.

-• Acclimate herbs before exposing them to bright light or harsh wind.
+2. Acclimate herbs before exposing them to bright light or harsh wind.

-• Briefly research each species’ care requirements.
+3. Briefly research each species’ care requirements.

-• Don’t plant too many herbs in a single container.
+4. Don’t plant too many herbs in a single container.

-• Always keep drainage in mind.
+5. Always keep drainage in mind.
 Excess water needs to be able to leave the planters.

-• Don’t combine herbs with different lighting and watering needs or growth rates.
+6. Don’t combine herbs with different lighting and watering needs or growth rates.

-• Prune and pinch (most) herbs regularly for bushy growth and to prevent bolting.
+7. Prune and pinch (most) herbs regularly for bushy growth and to prevent bolting.

-• Watch for signs they need fertilizer
+8. Watch for signs they need fertilizer.

 Solutions For Winter

-It’s all fun and games ’till winter rolls around… or is it?
-Although growing your own balcony herb garden is definitely mostly a summer affair, this doesn’t mean you can’t grow anything in winter at all (in most climates, anyway).
+Although growing your balcony herb garden is mostly a summer affair, this doesn’t mean you can’t grow anything in winter at all.

-Overwintering potted plants can often be done outdoors, although you should look up the temperature limits for the more tender plants.
 Some will die off or even need to go indoors, while others can stay outside just fine.
 It helps when urban balconies are more enclosed and protected from the elements.

 If you do want your herb garden to keep producing in winter, or at least part of it, a few plants that may keep well include: